Background Link to heading

 dokku storage:mount mealie /var/lib/dokku/data/storage/mealie:/app/data

-Finally, double check the domain (it should be automatically, matching the app name).
+Finally, double check the domain (it should be automatic, matching the app name).

 dokku domains:report